fossasia/pslab-desktop/README.md

 <img src="./docs/images/data_logger.jpg" width="700px"/>

 # How to Contribute
 Great you are interested to contribute!
-Please check the issue tracker for open bugs and feature requests and read read the [community guidelines](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia/) of FOSSASIA to start.
+Please check the issue tracker for open bugs and feature requests and read the [community guidelines](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia/) of FOSSASIA to start.

 # Branch Policy